Integration and Resource Estimation of Cryoelectronics for Superconducting Fault-Tolerant Quantum Computers: Summary and Perspectives

 \section{Summary and Perspectives}

-This review surveyed integration challenges of cryoelectronics for scalable superconducting FTQCs, with emphasis on wiring/IO scaling, stage-wise cooling-power budgets, and system-level constraints across multiple temperature stages.
-To complement this integration-focused view, we occasionally use transparent, first-order accounting---in the spirit of prior system-level analyses and architectural perspectives~\cite{Hornibrook2015,Krinner2019,Beverland2022,Mohseni2024}---to provide indicative benchmarks for how multiplexing assumptions and stage-wise power budgets interplay at the dilution-refrigerator module level, without implying an optimized end-to-end design.
+This review surveyed recent advances in cryoelectronics and examined integration challenges of cryoelectronics for scalable superconducting fault-tolerant quantum computers (FTQCs), with particular emphasis on wiring and I/O scalability, stage-wise cooling-power budgets, and system-level constraints spanning multiple temperature stages.
+To complement this integration-focused view, we occasionally use transparent, first-order accounting---in the spirit of prior system-level analyses and architectural perspectives~\cite{Hornibrook2015,Krinner2019,Beverland2022,Mohseni2024}---to provide indicative benchmarks for how multiplexing assumptions, and the associated effective throughput $F$, and stage-wise power budgets interplay at the dilution-refrigerator module level, without implying an optimized end-to-end design.

 A key takeaway is that scaling is unlikely to be achieved by a single technology alone.
 Instead, it calls for explicit functional partitioning and cross-layer co-design across the room-temperature control stack, intermediate-temperature cryo-electronics, and the mK hardware, as illustrated in Fig.~\ref{fig:functional_partitioning}.
 In practice, the most effective partitioning will depend on the target qubit modality and QEC scheme, but the central message remains: heterogeneous integration is necessary to balance bandwidth, latency, heat load, and qubit compatibility.